 - Béchamel – Also called “white sauce,” béchamel is one of the five classic French “mother sauces” that’s migrated to other cuisines.
 Using canola oil instead of butter to make the roux (fat and flour cooked together) significantly reduces the sauce’s saturated fat content.
 Try it in Creamy Mac and Cheese.

 - Gravy – Like béchamel, this sauce is thickened by a roux, but one that’s been cooked until brown and nutty in aroma.
 It tastes rich, but can still be heart-smart and light if made with canola oil and chicken broth such as this Porcini Mushroom Gravy.

-"CanolaInfo's 'Super Six' list includes classic sauces that I make all the time," Bedwell said.
-"What sets them apart from other sauce recipes is that they're made with heart-healthy canola oil, which contains the least saturated fat and most plant-based omega-3 fat of all common vegetable oils."
+"What sets these apart from other sauce recipes is that they're made with heart-healthy canola oil, which contains the least saturated fat and most plant-based omega-3 fat of all common vegetable oils."

 CanolaInfo Test Kitchen

 Check out more sauce recipes in our Sauces for Success recipe collection.